Catholic, some private, Alachua County schools to close Wednesday

 St. Johns Country Day School

-All the above schools are expected to reopen Thursday other than Alachua, which will reopen Friday.
+All the above schools are expected to reopen Thursday other than Alachua, which will reopen Friday, and FAMU's Jacksonville campus, which will remain closed until further notice.

+Methodist Childrens Village on the Westside said it will be closed Thursday.

 Copyright 2018 by WJXT News4Jax - All rights reserved.